 A classic favorite, this Swiss Miss mix includes mini marshmallows that soften and then melt in the hot milk for a fun drink for all ages.
 The handy single-serve packets make it easy, since there’s no need to scoop or measure, and they mix with water so you can take a handful of packets camping or leave a few in the desk at work for an afternoon treat.
 This is a box of 50 packets, so there’s plenty for families and for sharing.

 Made with fat-free milk, this hot chocolate mix may be lower in calories, but it’s still satisfying.
-The Nestle hot chocolate mix can be mixed with water for its lowest-calorie version—which is also great for camping—but it can be made with the milk of your choice as well, whether that's soy, oat, or dairy milk, for a richer, creamier drink when you want to indulge.
+The Nestle hot chocolate mix can be mixed with water for its lowest-calorie version—which is also great for camping—but it can be made with the milk of your choice as well, whether that's soy, oat, or dairy milk, for a richer, creamier drink.

 Want to feel even better about this delicious treat?
 The mix contains 25 percent of your daily recommended value of calcium.
 The 7.3-ounce canister makes 26 servings.